bioforensics/MicroHapulator/docs/devel.md

 ## Automated test suite

-- Invoke test suite with `make test`
+- Invoke test suite with `pixi run test`
 - Most tests reside in `microhapulator/tests/test_*.py`
 - Some tests (doctests) reside in docstrings in module implementations in `microhapulator/*.py`